Kong Youde: Defection

 After capturing Dengzhou, Kong Youde besieged the Ming garrison at Laizhou.
 The Ming court responded by sending a force under the command of Zu Dashou's brother-in-law, Wu Xiang, accompanied by his son Wu Sangui.
 In 1633, Kong and Geng fled Shandong via the sea.
 After fighting several naval battles against Ming and Korean forces along the way, they landed in Liaodong with about 14,000 followers.
 They then switched allegiance to the Manchu Later Jin dynasty, and presented their Dengzhou artillery to the khan, Hong Taiji.
 Their former associate under Mao Wenlong, Shang Kexi, soon joined them in 1634.
 Hong Taiji renamed the Later Jin dynasty to the Qing dynasty in 1636.

 Later career

 Kong Youde participated in the invasion of Shanxi in 1634.
 Kong, Geng, and Shang Kexi all participated in the second Manchu invasion of Korea.
 Kong and Shang also participated in the siege of Jinzhou, against Zu Dashou.
 All three men were also involved in the war against Li Zicheng's short-lived Shun dynasty.
 Kong Youde continued fighting against Southern Ming forces throughout the 1640s as the Qing dynasty consolidated its control over China proper, notably in Hunan and Guangxi.

 In 1652, Kong Youde was battling Southern Ming armies in Guangxi when he was outflanked by the Ming loyalist general Li Dingguo.
 Having nowhere to escape, Kong committed suicide in Guilin.
-Kong was buried outside the Zhanyi Gate in Beijing.
+According to one of Wakeman's works, Kong was buried outside the Zhanyi Gate in Beijing.
+But it is unclear what he introduced as Zhanyi Gate exactly was, and in fact Kong's body was buried outside Fuchengmen in Beijing.